diegocarbonella/obsidian_wordpress/README.md

 # Obsidian WordPress image uploader and content poster

-Simple Python script to upload markdown files as WordPress post.
+Python script to upload markdown files as WordPress posts.
-Using WordPress API to post content and SFTP to upload images to WordPress server.
+Use WordPress API to post content and SFTP to upload images to WordPress server.

 ## Example usage